lukechn99/github-quickstart/4061/threads.md

                      [read] -> [serve] -> [write]
 ```
 ### Drawbacks
 No isolation of failures, threads can be switched without warning based on a system timer, this could interrupt things.
+Due to race conditions, we need to implement thread safety with locks.
+However, locks reduce concurrency because it is a blocking operation.